 About Restorative Justice

-Restorative Justice (or RJ) brings those harmed by crime and those responsible for the harm into communication with each other, enabling everyone affected by a particular incident to play a part in repairing the harm and finding a positive way forward.
+Restorative Justice (or RJ) is a system of criminal justice that brings those harmed by crime and those responsible for the harm into communication with each other, enabling everyone affected by a particular incident to play a part in repairing the harm and finding a positive way forward.

 Restorative Justice is provided by the Kent Police and Crime Commissioner because research shows that Restorative Justice helps victims to deal with, and move on from, crime.
 It also reduces reoffending and helps to reduce harm in our community.
 It covers the whole of the Kent and Medway area.